jongilanga/kidsbirthdays/README.md

 # Kid's birthdays
-This program make your track your children's birthday.
+This program helps you track your children's birthday.

 Your can set up a cron/scheduled job to remind you (x) days before your kids birthday